 Subterranean Termite Mounds

 Step 1: Scan the Area

 Scan the ground closely where a suspected termite mound may be located.
 A small hole that looks like a rounded smokestack marks the opening of the mound.
 The ground must be moist for a subterranean mound to be constructed for the inhabitants.

 Watch the opening and look for the termites to come and go from the mound.
-The termites coming out of the mound may look like ants with wings but are much larger.
+The termites coming out of the mound may look like winged ants but are much larger.
 Some appear white, almost transparent.
-Below this benign opening is another world -- a world where the termite is highly efficient as it works out a daily routine.
+Below this benign opening is another world where the termite is highly efficient as it works out a daily routine.

 External Mountainous Termite Mounds

 Step 1: Check All Mounds

 Investigate any mound of earth that stands high up from the ground.
 These mounds can look like towers, with a diameter of several feet and up to 30 feet in height.
 The mounds are in locations where water is scarce and are considered modern marvels because of the way the termites construct internal wells for rainwater to sustain the inhabitants of the mound.